mariadb-corporation/MaxScale/Documentation/Monitors/Xpand-Monitor.md

 @@TheXpandMonitor:node-3
 ```

-When dynamic servers are created, the values for the configuraton settings
+When dynamic servers are created, the values for the configuration settings
 `max_routing_connections`, `persistmaxtime`, `persistpoolmax` and
 `proxy_protocol` are copied from the settings of the bootstrap servers.
 Note that the values of these settings must be **identical** on every